codefresh-io/docs.codefresh.io/_docs/quick-start/ci-quickstart/create-ci-pipeline.md

   Therefore, regardless of the type of tests you employ, Codefresh can accommodate your testing process in a fully automated manner as part of the main build.

-Codefresh offers extended functionality for pipelines.
-Read about it in the [YAML documentation]({{site.baseurl}}/docs/pipelines/what-is-the-codefresh-yaml/).

 ## (Optional) Upload Docker images to Docker Hub

-As we saw, Codefresh automatically pushes the Docker image to the default Docker registry.
+As we saw in the previous task, Codefresh automatically pushes the Docker image to the default Docker registry.
 You can also upload the same Docker image to a different external registry or make it public in Docker Hub.

 The [push pipeline step]({{site.baseurl}}/docs/codefresh-yaml/steps/build/) does exactly that.
 It pushes an existing Docker image to the registry you define.